matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 Clients are also required to use `org.matrix.msc3981.recurse` in place of `recurse` at this time.

+`recursion_depth` is always used un-namespaced (it would only ever be sent if the client had already sent the recurse parameter).

 ### Once the MSC is in a spec version

 Once this MSC becomes a part of a spec version, clients should rely on the